multiprocessio/datastation/ARCHITECTURE.md

 you want to add a new panel or connector, etc. you'll need to add it here.

+If the change needs to be read by the runner you'll also need to add the change to ./runner/state.go.
+There is nothing at the moment keeping these two files in sync other than tests that may exist.

 ### ./shared/languages

 This is where all supported languages are defined and where their libraries for interacting with DataStation are defined.

+The reason it's shared is because Python and JavaScript run in the browser in browser mode but on a machine in desktop/server mode.

+Language wrappers are defined in Jsonnet so that they can include comments and newlines.
+That is translated to JSON and embedded in Go with `yarn build-language-definitions`.
+The CI will complain if these definitions ever go out of date but it may be confusing locally not to see your changes until you run this and recompile the Go runner.